ENG517/Procedure/johnsona/replacewifirouter.md

 6. Install the hardware for your new router as normal.

 7. Set up the software for your new router as normal.

+## Wrap Up

+You've successfully replaced your old Synology WRX560 router with a new one!